Nedîm: Final years

-The nature of Nedîm's final years are often disputed, with different sources claiming different causes of death, as well as different series of events.
+The details of Nedîm's final years are often disputed, with different sources claiming different causes of death, as well as different series of events.
 Well known, however, is his mental illness (illet-i vehîme, lit. anxiety disorder), frequent use of alcohol and opium, as well as his "already fragile nature".
 Sources do state that he was married to Ümmügülsüm Hanım, and that they had a daughter named Lübâbe before his death, however, not much information about this marriage exists.

 Most sources claim that he died during the Patrona Halil Rebellion.
 Some, including biographer Süleyman Sâdeddin, assert that his death was an accident; that he fell from the roof of his house during the rebellion.
 Others, including Muhsin Macit, argue that he climbed the roof of his house to avoid a similar fate to that of his grandfather, which eventually led to his fall.
 Other sources claim that he could have died of tremors, most likely from substance abuse or a disease resembling Parkinson's.
 Either way, it is known that he remained a scholar at the Sekban Ali Pasha Madrasa up until his last days.